 Effective 2023, all scholarships will be on a 90/10 split.
-Once scholarships are awarded, they will be placed on your CivicRec (registration software).
+Once awarded, scholarships will be placed on your CivicRec (registration software).
 The applicant will need to pay their 10% balance at the time of registration.

-Note-Receiving a scholarship does not ensure you will have a spot in a class or program.
+Note: Receiving a scholarship does not guarantee a spot in a class or program.

 REQUEST PROCESS – NEW!

-We have created a two-step process to ensure tax money and donations are being allocated correctly.
+We have created a two-step process to ensure that tax money and donations are allocated correctly.
 Complete the Scholarship Request Form and supply the required documentation.